 Luo bo gao is a dim sum dish made with daikon, or winter radish.
 Daikon is juicy like an apple, shaped like a large, white carrot, and has a smooth radish flavor.
 To make the batter for luo bo gao you need to cook the daikon, break it down, and mellow out its flavor while concentrating its essence.
 You can eat this fresh from the steamer, but it’s most popular sliced and lightly seared for a crispy skin.

-For the Dumplings2 cups white rice flour, preferably from China or Thailand
+2 cups white rice flour, preferably from China or Thailand

 ¼ cup wheat starch